LTopx/Le-AI-Docs/README.md

-# L-GPT Docs
+# Le-AI Docs

-This is a template for creating documentation with [L-GPT](https://chat.ltopx.com).
+This is a template for creating documentation with [Le-AI](https://le-ai.app).

 [**Live Demo →**](https://nextra-docs-template.vercel.app)